This initiative proposes a simple idea:

 Email Template

-Dear [Councillor / Mayor / Leader Name],
+Dear [Council Leader / Elected Mayor / Councillor],

 I hope this message finds you well.

-The purpose of sharing this framework is not to request immediate action, but to invite consideration and, where appropriate, discussion within local, civic, or party networks.
+The purpose of sharing this framework is not to request immediate action, but to invite consideration and, where appropriate, discussion within local, civic, council, or party networks.

 I would welcome any thoughts or feedback you may have.